EbenGitHub/FinalProjCS50P/README.md

 * THAT IS IT!
 GO AND PLAY WITH IT.
 ## Features of the program
 * One benefit of the program is, it will register all your user information and contact informaion using File I/O. So next when you log, you will get all your saved contacts.
 Isn't that cool.
-* Your user information including your user name and password will be stored in a file called _'User\_Data.txt'_ & all your contact information will be store in a file name by your user name.
+* Your user information including your user name and password will be stored in a file called `User\_Data.txt` & all your contact information will be store in a file name by your user name.
 Ohh.
 Do that mean any user can see your user name, password and contacts? try -

 ```bash
 cat User_Data.txt
 ```
 Huh.
 The program will automatically encrpt your file immediatly after usage.
 This is very tight security.
-Where is the key store? the key is in a file called _'thekey'_.
+Where is the key store? the key is in a file called `thekey`.
 Try -
 ```bash
 ls
 ```